 # Bonus: Dotless Dot?

-Dotless domains work because Top Level Domains are just as much nodes in the DNS tree as Second Level Domains, or any other level beneath them.
-That means they can contain A, AAAA and MX records.
+Dotless domains work because top-level domains (TLDs) are just as much nodes in the DNS tree as second-level domains (SLDs), or any other level beneath them.
+That means there is no technicaly limitation to their DNS records, and they may contain A, AAAA and MX records.

-Another, often forgotten node in the DNS tree is the root, represented by a single dot.
+Another, often forgotten node in the DNS tree is the root, represented by a single dot, ..
 It's the parent of all TLDs!
-Technically speaking, every domain terminates with a dot: [example.com] is, in fact, [example.com.]; "example" is a child of "com" which, in turn, is a child of ".".
+Though it's usually omitted, every domain terminates with a dot: example.com is, in fact, example.com.; example is a child of com which, in turn, is a child of ..

 Followed to its logical conclusion, this means the root domain could also contain A, AAAA and MX records!
 That is, accessing http://./ or emailing example@. is, at least in theory, possible.

-However, the odds of that happening are very nearly zero; as such, the root doesn't have A, AAAA or MX records – and likely won't, ever.
+Sadly, the odds of that ever happening are very nearly zero.
+The root doesn't have A, AAAA or MX records and likely won't, ever.